 For the last twelve years she has photographed regularly for numerous NGOS – including UNICEF, Care International, Jhpiego, the International Red Cross, MSF and OXFAM.
 She is a regular contributor to The BBC, The Guardian and The Mail on Sunday and has also had work published in The Independent, The Times, The Observer, The Telegraph and The Financial Times.
 Nominated numerous times for the Amnesty Award for humanitarian reporting and photography, Kate holds a Masters in History of Art and a Post graduate diploma in photojournalism.

-Jessica Monson is a multimedia content producer and copywriter.
-She has created and edited visual and written content for various organisations, including Womankind Worldwide, One World Media and UNICEF.
+Jessica Monson works on video and production with Arete.
+She has produced multimedia content for various organisations including Womankind Worldwide, One World Media, UNFAO, Jphiego and UNICEF and worked on major Arete projects for the Rockefeller Foundation, GSMA, AU-IBAR and Mercy Corps.
 Jessica is proficient in the use of the Adobe suite to edit photos and videos and produce visual content.

-She holds a first class degree in English Literature and Spanish, and has wide experience in developing countries, including Nepal, Thailand, Senegal, Kenya and Argentina.
+She holds a first class degree in English Literature and Spanish, and has wide experience in developing countries, including Nepal, Thailand, Senegal, Sierra Leone, Kenya and Argentina.

 James Isgrove is the lead designer at Arete.
 He has designed and produced websites and graphics for many non-profits and NGOs including UNESCO, Save the Elephants and Aga Khan University in Kenya.